 Move your containers, pots, and planter boxes to shaded areas in your garden during extreme heat.
 If the plants require some sunlight, move where they’ll get the early morning sun.

 Containers tend to dry out faster and will need to be watered more often than your garden plants.
 Increase the amount of water you give your container in hot temperatures so the soil does not dry out.
 Remember to check the moisture level so you don’t make the mistake of over-watering your plants.

 Avoid planting flowers and plants in dark-colored containers.
-They absorb the heat more than lighter colors and can actually burn the plant’s roots.
+They absorb the heat more than lighter colors and can burn the plant’s roots.
 You can try putting potted plants inside other larger pots with good drainage for more shade and insulation.

 Give Your Newer Plants TLC

-Pay close attention to those plants and vegetables that are new and their root system hasn’t established.
+Pay close attention to those plants and vegetables that are new and their root system hasn’t been established.
 They are more vulnerable than most plants and there is a delicate balance between keeping them hydrated and over-watering.